 A spat with Italy on July 4 about control of their shared border has highlighted the shift.

 In the past month Italy has asked other EU countries to help it cope with a surge in the number of migrants reaching its Mediterranean shores from Africa.
-Concerned about another influx, Austrian Defense Minister Hans Peter Doskozil said he was preparing to take action if they headed towards Austria.
+Concerned about another influx, Austrian Defence Minister Hans Peter Doskozil said he was preparing to take action if they headed towards Austria.

 In an interview with Austria’s top-selling tabloid, he said he expected border controls at the Brenner Pass, a gateway for Italy to northern Europe, “very soon”.
-The article added that 750 soldiers and four armored vehicles were available to secure the border if needed.
+The article added that 750 soldiers and four armoured vehicles were available to secure the border if needed.